Ban Gu: Family background

 The Ban family was one of the most distinguished families of the Eastern Han dynasty.
-They lived in the state of Chu during the Warring States Period but, during the reign of the First Emperor, a man named Ban Yi (斑 or 班壹, Bān Yī) fled north to the Loufan (t 樓煩, s 楼烦, Lóufán) near the Yanmen Pass in what is now northern Shanxi Province.
+They lived in the state of Chu during the Warring States period but, during the reign of the First Emperor, a man named Ban Yi (斑 or 班壹, Bān Yī) fled north to the Loufan (t 樓煩, s 楼烦, Lóufán) near the Yanmen Pass in what is now northern Shanxi Province.
 By the early Han Dynasty, Ban Gu's ancestors gained prominence on the northwestern frontier as herders of several thousand cattle, oxen, and horses, which they traded in a formidable business and encouraged other families to move to the frontier.
 Ban Biao later moved the family to Anling (near modern Xianyang, Shaanxi).

 Ban Gu's great-aunt Consort Ban was a scholar and poet, and his father Ban Biao was a prominent historian.
-He took over from his father responsibility for writing a history of the former Han Dynasty, a book known in modern times as the Hanshu or Book of Han.
+He took over from his father responsibility for writing a history of the former Han dynasty, a book known in modern times as the Hanshu or Book of Han.
 However, his work was interrupted by political problems, as his association with the family of Empress Dowager Dou led to his imprisonment and death (either by execution or torture).
 A few volumes of his book in 13–20th (eight chronological charts) and 26th (astronomical biography), however, was completed by his younger sister, Ban Zhao, and became a model for many other works about later dynasties.

 Ban's twin brother Ban Chao was a famous military leader and explorer of Central Asia.
 His sister, Ban Zhao, was one of the most famous female scholars in Chinese history, and contributed to the Han Shu, after Ban Gu's imprisonment and subsequent death.
+It has been argued that Ban Gu's paternal grandmother was of Xiongnu ancestry.